Â鶹Éçmadou

 Support materials

-• Refer to the PAM FAQs for answers to common questions asked.Ìý
+• Refer to the to hear answers to common questions facing PAM role holders and users.Ìý

 Reporting cyber incidents

-It is important to report any cyber security incidents as quickly as possible so that Â鶹Éçmadou IT’s Cyber Security team can address any issues and mitigate risk exposure.
+It is important to report any cyber security incidents as quickly as possible so that the Â鶹Éçmadou IT Cyber Security team can address any issues and mitigate risk exposure.

 • Suspecting your computer or account has been compromised.